 During the Thanksgiving and Christmas holidays the Township and Food Pantry will be handing out Holiday meals.
 With the help of individuals, local churches and schools we are able to provide hundreds of holiday food meals to Township families in need.
 Anyone interested in helping with the Holiday Food Basket program can call for more information at 630-529-9993.

-2021 Christmas Meals will be passed out on Wednesday, December 22nd from 10:00-3:00 at the transportation building.
-A current utility bill is required.
+2023 Christmas Meals will be passed out on Friday, December 15th from 9:00-3:00 at the transportation building.
+An ID and current utility bill are required.
 One holiday meal per car.

 Please give us a call for additional details about the December holiday meals.

 The Township and Food Pantry will be hosting a Toy Shop to provide the Township's children in need with gifts for Christmas, ensuring that over 750 children have something under their tree for the holidays.
-For 2021, donations are accepted through December 10th.
-The Toy Shop will be open Monday 12/20 & Tuesday 12/21 from 10:00AM until 3:00PM, when residents will be allowed to come in and pick out toys for their children.
-Shopping requirements are an ID/Driver's License, current utility bill, proof of income for last 30 days, and birth certificates for each child.
+The Toy Shop will be open Friday 12/22 from 9:00AM until 3:00PM, when residents will be allowed to come in and pick out toys for their children.
+Shopping requirements are an ID/Driver's License, current utility bill, and birth certificates for each child.
 Anyone interested in donating or participating in this program, should please call 630-529-9993 for specifics.